Cisco ACI (Cisco Application Centric Infrastructure)

 - Networking Essentials License: Recommended for single data centers.
 Includes both NX-OS and ACI management and operations capabilities offering flexibility to migrate as needed providing:

 - ACI Base

 - ACI Multi-pod

 - LAN Enterprise (NX-OS mode)

 - Streaming Telemetry (NX-OS mode)

-- ACI Networking Advantage License: Recommended for multiple data centers and/or clouds.
+- Networking Advantage License: Recommended for multiple data centers and/or clouds.
 Includes all the features in Data Center Networking Essentials plus following advanced capabilities:

 - Multi-site Orchestrator

 - Physical Remote Leaf